masiuciszek/Modern-css-layouts/README.md

 ## About <a name = "about"></a>

 Modern css designs and layouts.
-How to handle modern layout, new features in css like variables , functions.
+How to handle and structure modern layouts, new features in css like variables , functions , etc.
 Different components that can be reused in other applications, with just easily changing the variables value.

 #### Project includes